Swan Hellenic

 optional

-• Create your own traditional tablea in a hands-on cacao crafting experience
+• Craft your own traditional Filipino tablea chocolate

 Day 12